rmulvey/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.ant.md

 6.1 Grammar change

-Update the scoped_access rule to allow scoping to include the the model name and the package name.
+Update the scoped_access rule to allow scoping to include the the model name/or package name(s).

 6.2 OAL validation function changes